sibgit/sibgit.github.io/exercises/exercises_advanced_topics.md

 ./open_chest.sh
 ```

-If the keys are the correct files, have been placed in the correct lock, and
+If the keys are the correct files, are placed in the correct lock, and have
-have been correctly renamed, **the treasure should open** ! 🎉 💰 🎆
+been correctly renamed, **the treasure should open !** 🎉

 <br>

-### For people doing this exercise as an exam 👩‍🎓
+### For people doing this exercise as exam 👩‍🎓

 If you would like to receive credits for the course: